 Cutting, on the other hand, removes material from metal stock.
 Depending on the fabrication design, cuts can either be shear or non-shear.
 Shear cutting is less precise and is principally used in nonindustrial applications.
-A basic “shear” cut through material is a similar action as scissors—it cuts straight lines on flat metal stock using an upper blade and a lower stationary blade.
-Another type shear cutting is punching, or blanking, where a machine punches designs out of a sheet of metal and discards the remaining material.
+A basic “shear” cut-through material is a similar action as scissors—it cuts straight lines on the flat metal stock using an upper blade and a lower stationary blade.
+Another type of shear cutting is punching, or blanking, where a machine punches designs out of a sheet of metal and discards the remaining material.

 Non-shear cutting is a precision process employed in industrial applications.
 Cutting without shear can be performed through laser cutting with a focused beam of light, plasma cutting through heated compressed gases, waterjet cutting through concentrated streams of water-filled abrasives, and machining with drill bits and lathe blades.

 Sheet metal fabrication processes then involve deforming or removing material to manufacture a product.
 Fabrication processes are performed through forming, cutting, and joining.
 Forming sheet metal is a process that reshapes it without cutting material away from it.
 Forming metal may include stamping, bending, stretching, extruding, or roll forming the material into another shape.

 Joining fabrication processes involve the more standard methods of welding, brazing, riveting, and adhesive applications.
 Welding and brazing are somewhat similar, in that they both include melting material.
 Welding processes fuse metal sheets by melting them together, whereas brazing joins metals together by melting a filler between the material.

 These methods of joining do not require melting material together.
 Riveting, attaches sheets of metal with small metal pins or bolts through mechanical means.
 Adhesives attach metal sheets with a bonding agent that can either act alone or reinforce another joining method like riveting.